-It’s no secret that extended warranties are a money-maker for stores, otherwise, they wouldn’t push them so hard.
-But does that mean that they’re a bad deal for you?
-It depends on a number of factors that we’ll look at.
-There are also some alternatives to in-store extended warranties you should know.
+It’s no secret that extended warranties are a moneymaker for stores; otherwise, they wouldn’t push them so hard.
+But does that mean they’re a bad deal for you?
+It depends on a number of factors — and, of course, there are some alternatives to in-store extended warranties.

-Before you even consider any extended warranty, check with your credit card company.
+Before you consider purchasing an extended warranty, check with your credit card company.
 It might give you an extended warranty or extra benefits automatically when you buy with certain cards.
-Some cards will extend the manufacturer’s warranty another full year.
+Some cards will even extend the manufacturer’s warranty another full year.

 You also might want to shop around for the item you want.
 Some stores will throw in an extended warranty or extend the factory warranty for free when you buy from them.
 It’s a good way to get extra protection without paying.

 Another way to get an extended warranty for less is to check with companies like SquareTrade.
 SquareTrade offers third-party warranties on electronics from phones and tablets to TVs and appliances that can be more comprehensive and cost less than a store’s extended warranty.